 Former Industrial Brownfield Becomes Lake Michigan Park

-State coastal management program funds community trails, storm-resilient natural infrastructure, and more.
+The Takeaway: State coastal management program funds community trails, storm-resilient natural infrastructure, and more.

 A Lake Michigan bluff formerly contaminated with arsenic from a 1920s chemical plant has gotten a deep-clean and facelift as Lake Vista Park, thanks in part to a $100,000 grant from the Wisconsin Coastal Management Program.
 Lake Vista Park is the lynchpin of a 98-acre remediation project in the City of Oak Creek.